When I’m brainstorming ways of cooking duck meat I always associate fruit.

-- Add the reserved apple, shallot, cranberry mixture and pulse it in, leaving a few small chunks of fruit.
+- Add the reserved apple, shallot, and cranberry mixture and pulse it in, leaving a few small chunks of fruit.

 - Taste the purée and add salt if needed.
 Remember it will taste less livery when chilled!

 - Scoop the pâté into small jars for storage.
-Top with melted clarified butter, cranberries and thyme if desired.
+Top with melted clarified butter, cranberries, and thyme if desired.

 - Refrigerate the pâté for at least 2 hours before serving.

-Pâté tastes best if it allowed to soften at room temperature for at least 10 minutes before serving.
+Pâté tastes best if allowed to soften at room temperature for at least 10 minutes before serving.

 Pro Tip – Soak Your Liver

 When I get my hands on fresh liver I always immediately soak it in raw milk.
 I learned this trick from a colleague in San Francisco.
 He told me that in South America his family always did this and that it was said to remove impurities.
-I’m not sure of the science of this practice but when I soak my livers in raw milk they are always sweeter, milder and more tender!
+I’m not sure of the science of this practice but when I soak my livers in raw milk they are always sweeter, milder, and more tender!